 3. Seek guidance from a professional debt counselor or advisor.
 If you are hesitant to talk to your creditor or if the home loan provider does not consent to your requests, you may have to seek guidance and assistance from a credible debt advisor.
 The professional could help you in every step of the way when dealing with difficult home loan creditors.
 Debt advisors could present various options that you may take to deal with the problem properly and effectively.
 Such advisors may come from a debt consolidation company, which specialises on home loan arrears.

-As always, it is always best to avoid incurring home loan arrears.
+As always, it is always best to avoid mortgage in arrears.
 But if you could not help it or if the problem has already been there, you should try any or all of these solutions to deal with your arrears.
 Try to always make extra home loan payments and you would surely prevent any possible onset of such a problem.